palberque/DannysDiner/README.md

 # Danny's Diner
 Danny's Diner is the first week project for the  #8WeekSQLChallenge

 Thank you to Data With Danny for providing examples of real world problems to solve using SQL.
-This exercise is still in process and I will by posting on linkedin and hosting on my github portfolio once completed.
+This exercise is still in process and I will be posting on LinkedIn and hosting on my github portfolio once completed.

 The 8 week challenge is free of charge for anyone who wishes to attempt https://8weeksqlchallenge.com/case-study-1/